pierre-rouleau/pel/doc/pel-manual.rst

 ------------------

-PEL provides several commands that control important aspect of Emacs behaviour.
+PEL provides several commands that control important aspect of Emacs
+behaviour:

+- Independent customization for terminal/TTY and graphics mode,
+- PEL fast-startup mode,
+- Emacs package quickstart.

 They are described in the following sub-sections and in the `Customization PDF`_.